AsahiLinux/docs/SW:Hypervisor.md

 ```
 `-B` designates the output file, our kernel cache is written to `dev.kc.macho` in the home directory

+## Preparing the macOS Volume by disabling securoty features
+1. Start into 1tr and start a terminal
+2. Disable most security feature in the boot policy: `bputil -nkcas`
+3. Disable SIP (bputil resets it): `csrutil disable`
+4. install m1n1 as custom boot object if not already done

 ## Starting the development kernel under the m1n1 hypervisor

 1. Copy the kernelcache to your development machine